 So don’t hesitate to ask!
 Most of us don’t bite.

 The most common file types sold on Etsy are JPEG and PDF.
-At FOXY OXIE, all instant downloads include one high-quality PDF and one JPEG file saved at 3o0 dpi.

-So what is the difference, you ask?
+What is the difference, you ask?

 PDF, on the other hand, does not rasterize text and graphics like JPEG does, which allows for a more clean and sharp image.
 For this reason, PDF is the best choice when ordering invitations, stationery, prints, etc.